Anthroposophy in Hawkes Bay

 In geometrical diagrams it is a custom to label points or vertices using capital letters A, B, C; and to label lines or sides using small letters a, b, c.
 In a triangle point A is opposite line a.
 We can refer to the internal angle at A as ⦞A.

-So, the situation in a triangle as underlined above can be expressed as:
+So, the situation in a triangle as noted above can be expressed as:

-The most famous example (shown) involves the sequence of three Integers, 3, 4, and 5.
+The most famous example (shown) involves the sequence of three whole numbers or Integers, 3, 4, and 5.

 52 = 42 + 32. [that is: 25 = 16 + 9]

-{This relationship is true even if the numbers for the length of the sides are rational or even irrational.}
+{This relationship between angles and area is true even if the numbers for the length of the sides are rational or even irrational.}